ViktorDojcinovski/chatbot-main-be/README.md

 After installing dependencies.
 Run the following commands:

-To train the bot run, to create trained model:
+To train the bot and to create trained model run:

 - rasa train

 To start the rasa server:

 - rasa run --enable-api --cors "\*"

 To start the actions server:

 - rasa run actions